davmac314/dinit/README.md

     dinitctl stop <service-name>
     dinitctl release <service-name>

-Note that a "start" marks the service active, as well as starting it if it is not already started; the opposite of this is actually "release", which clears the active mark and stops it if it has no active dependent services.
-The "stop" command by default acts as a "release" that also forces the service to stop (although it may then immediately restart, depending on how it and its dependents are configured).
+Note that a _start_ marks the service active, as well as starting it if it is not already started; the opposite of this is actually _release_, which clears the active mark and stops it if it has no active dependent services.

-If stopping a service would also require a dependent service to stop, a warning will be issued and the `--force` option will be required.
+The _stop_ command by default acts as a release that also forces the service to stop (although it may then immediately restart, depending on how it and its dependents are configured).
+If stopping a service would also require a dependent service to stop, a warning will be issued; the `--force` option will be required to bypass the warning.

 When run as root, dinitctl (by default) communicates with the system instance of Dinit.
 Otherwise, it communicates with a user (personal) instance.
-This can be overridden (using "-u" or "-s" for the user or system instance, respectively), but note that regular users will generally lack the required permission to communicate with the system instance.
+This can be overridden (using `-u` or `-s` for the user or system instance, respectively), but note that regular users will generally lack the required permission to communicate with the system instance.